 - 1½ teaspoon vanilla extract (optional, or ¼ cardamom powder)

-- 2 tablespoons sliced nuts for garnish
+- 2 tablespoons sliced nuts to garnish

 - Wash mangoes under running water and peel them.
 Chop them to bite sized pieces.
-Chill the milk.

 - Taste test and add more milk or mangoes to suit your taste and blend again.